 Even more recently, Sneaker Politics hosted a back to school edition of its popular “Shake Back Sunday” event.
-Shake Back Sunday is a in-store event that happens on the first Sunday of every month at each of the retailer’s locations.
-The point of these events is for the community to come together and play games, win prizes, talk sneakers, and have a good time hanging with like minded people.
-Because of this, and many other special releases and events, Snekaer Politics is one of the most community-minded stores out there.
+Shake Back Sunday is an in-store event that happens on the first Sunday of every month at each of the retailer’s locations.
+The point of these events is for the community to come together and play games, win prizes, talk sneakers, and have a good time hanging with like-minded people.
+Because of this, and many other special releases and events, Sneaker Politics is one of the most community-minded stores out there.

 Physical Locations: Boston and Los Angeles

 Editor’s Notes: Bodega opened its doors in Boston in 2006.
 The first store was hidden behind a semi-functional bodega, with a secret entrance that led to the actual streetwear and sneaker store.
 Now, with another semi-hidden location in Los Angeles, Bodega is known as one of the finest sneaker retailers in the world.

 Compared to other sneaker websites, Its online presence is formidable, with the list of brands Bodega stocks ranging from adidas and Nike to UNDERCOVER and Hender Scheme.
 The idea of modeling the stores after their grocery-laden namesakes was to have just as many “hidden treasures” as a real bodega.
 Whether you’re shopping in-store or online, you’re bound to find something you like.

 Concepts – A Premium One Stop Shop